LoveChild 21: Growing Pains

 As I think about it now, it was sad for both of us.
 Expectations can be useful in helping us create goals and plans; unrealistic expectations, however, can set us up for depression and a feeling of failure.

 Were our differences trivial?
 Or were they in fact an essential part of our personalities?

 Which, of course, leads to the whole nature vs nurture debate.

-How much of who we are was determined by our genes and how much by our parents and the world we lived in?
+How much of who we are is determined by our genes, and how much by our parents and the world we've lived in?